-The Client Health Related Information System (CHRIS) is an information system used by all Local Health Integration Networks across the province.
+The Client Health Related Information System (CHRIS) is an information system used by Home and Community Care Support Services across the province.
 It was designed to provide Care Coordinators and administrators with a common system to enter and track patient information.

 Patients who've experienced an unplanned admission to the hospital within 30 days of discharge from the hospital as an inpatient.

 A "missed visit" refers to a circumstance where the service provider fails to attend a visit to a patient authorized by us as part of the service plan and the service provider is unable to reschedule the visits in accordance with the service plan, except in situations of inclement weather or where the patient is refusing to reschedule within the service plan.

 Personal support providers are health care agencies that have a contract with Home and Community Care Support Services to provide personal support services.

 Personal support services focuses on helping patients with personal care and activities of daily living such as bathing, dressing or walking.

 The Resident Assessment Instrument - Home Care (RAI-HC) is a common, reliable, person-centered assessment tool that informs and guides comprehensive care and service planning in community-based settings.

 Rapid Response Nurse (RRN)